iBSL Level 3 Award in Deafblind Communication

 Why Choose us

-Enhancing self development and ease in communicating with Deafblind people.
+The course is Deafblind led, and will enhance self development and ease in communicating with Deafblind people.

 Learners can continue from this qualification to Interpreting for Deafblind People in the future.

 Click here to read more about course teacher Sarah Reed